-The Community Covenant is a barrier to attending TWU only for those who are unwilling to live by Evangelical Christian beliefs and teachings during their course of study.
-The claim that TWU unfairly discriminates against gays and lesbians is therefore unfounded.
+The Community Covenant is a barrier to attending TWU for all people who are unwilling to live by Evangelical Christian beliefs and teachings during their course of study.
+The claim that TWU discriminates against gays and lesbians is therefore unfounded.